semaphoreci/semaphore/docs/docs/using-semaphore/workflows.md

 import VideoTutorial from '@site/src/components/VideoTutorial';
 import Steps from '@site/src/components/Steps';

-A workflow is the series of teps to build, test, release, or deploy your application.
-This page explains workflows, how they are triggered and their settings.
+A workflow is a series of steps to build, test, release, or deploy your application.
+This page explains workflows, how they are triggered, and their settings.

 :::tip